Bucketized Active Sampling for Learning ACOPF: Active Learning for

-Algorithm~\ref{algo:main:activesample} presents the active sampling routine of \abs{}.
-There are two key innovations in \abs{}: (1) it decouples the assessment of where additional samples are needed from the sample generation and (2) it partitions the input distribution into regions (buckets) that capture the inherent structure of the application at hand.
-The first innovation is implemented through the use of dedicated validation set of samples (the bucket-validation set) that determine where samples are needed.
-In other words, instead of generating samples based on their {\it individual} qualities, \abs{} uses a pre-chosen set to determine the \textit{regions} where samples are most needed.
-By comparing properties across different buckets, \abs{} effectively allocates computational resources to poorly performing regions, resulting in a more efficient sampling and learning routine.
-The general process is described next: \begin{itemize}
+Algorithm~\ref{algo:activesample} presents the active sampling routine \bas{}.
+The key innovation of \bas{} is that by partitioning the input domain into buckets that capture the inherent structure of the application at hand, \bas{} can decouple the assessment of where additional samples are needed from the sample generation.
+Instead of generating samples based on their \textit{individual} qualities, \bas{} uses a pre-chosen set (the bucket-validation set) to determine the \textit{buckets} where samples are most needed.
+By comparing properties across different buckets, \bas{} effectively allocates computational resources to generate more samples in poorly performing buckets, resulting in a more efficient sampling and learning routine.

-\item \textbf{Step 1} partitions the bucket-validation data set into buckets.
-The partitioning routine can be based on the regional load level (i.e., $b_i \sim \mathfrak{B}$ from Algorithm~\ref{algo:acopfdbgen}), or simply based on the total active load demand in the network.

-\item \textbf{Step 2} evaluates the buckets using the acquisition function and returns a set $\mathcal{S}$ with scores $s_i$ for each bucket.
-Each score $s_i \in \mathcal{S}$ reflects the urgency of new samples needed for each bucket~$i$.